rokath/trice/docs/TraceWithTrice.md

 Trying to add channels in form of partial *TRICE* macro names was blowing up the header code amount and was a too rigid design.
 Which are the right channels?
 One lucky day I came to the conclusion to handle channels just as format string parts like `"debug:Here we are!\n"` and getting rid of them in the target code this way also giving the user [full freedom](../internal/emitter/lineTransformerANSI.go) to invent any channels.

 An other point in the design was the question how to re-sync after data stream interruption, because that happens often during firmware development.
-A tryout proprietary escape sequence format and an alternative flexible data format with more ID bits where working reliable but with [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) things got satisfying.
-A side result of that trials is the **trice** tool option to use different decoders if needed.
+[Several encodings](././TriceObsoleteEncodings.md) where tried out, a proprietary escape sequence format and an alternative flexible data format with more ID bits where working reliable but with [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) things got satisfying.
+A side result of that trials is the **trice** tool option to add different decoders if needed.

 There was a learning **not** to reduce the transmit byte count to an absolute minimum, but to focus more on `TRICE` macro speed and universality.
 That led to a double buffer on the target side discarding the previous FIFO solution and the package descriptor allowing alongside user protocols.